kmnx/wombot-asyncio/README.md

     pip3 install -r requirements.txt

-create mysecrets.py file with keys as needed. required keys are: chatango_user = ""
-chatango_pass = ""

-possible additional keys are:
-tenor_key = ""
-giphy_key = ""
-google_key = ""
-google_cx = ""

-export environment variables in your shell for easier deployment, replace "mainroom" and "testroom" with the roomnames you want to run the bot in
+export environment variables for rooms to be joined, replace "mainroom" and "testroom" with the roomnames you want to run the bot in

     export wombotmainroom="mainroom"
     export wombottestroom="testroom"

-also include these variables in your ~/.bashrc (or ~/.zshrc for ZSH) or ~/.profile
+to avoid having to add environment variables every time, also include these variables in your ~/.bashrc (or ~/.zshrc for ZSH) or ~/.profile

+run with:

+    python3 wombot.py

+on first run it will ask for chatango username and password. these will be stored in "mysecrets.py"

+for shazam functionality you also need to add your RapidAPI key to this file as "shazam_api_key"